• Skip to primary navigation

 Can I make this in advance?

 I do not recommend making this in advance.
-If you have leftovers, try storing the pasta and sauce separately to maintain the pasta's texture and reheat separately.
-See "How to Store" section for more details.
+If you have leftovers, try storing the pasta and sauce separately to maintain the pasta's texture and reheat them separately.
+See the "How to Store" section for more details.

 Can I freeze this?